-- In The Wench Is Dead, Colin Dexter's eighth Inspector Morse novel, Morse is laid up in hospital and passes the time by re-investigating a murder case from Oxford during the 1860s, which he suspects resulted in three wrongful convictions.
+- In The Wench Is Dead, Colin Dexter's eighth Inspector Morse novel, Morse is laid up in hospital and passes the time by re-investigating a murder case from Oxford in 1859, which he suspects resulted in three wrongful convictions.
 (The murder case is fictional, but inspired by a real 1839 case.)

-- Inspector Morse: In "The Wench Is Dead", Morse is laid up in hospital and passes the time by reinvestigating a murder case from Oxford during the 1860s, which he suspects resulted in three wrongful convictions.
+- Inspector Morse: In "The Wench Is Dead", Morse is laid up in hospital and passes the time by reinvestigating a murder case from Oxford in 1859, which he suspects resulted in three wrongful convictions.
 (The murder case is fictional, but inspired by a real 1839 case.)

 - Used as a quick gag on an episode of Monk: while playing undercover as a security guard of a museum and pondering the clues of the murder of the week, Adrian randomly points out to Stottlemeyer that a Neanderthal skeleton that is on a nearby exhibit shows signs of having been murdered, rather than the natural causes the exhibit says were the cause of death (and that none of the anthropologists or analysts or other people who have seen it in the many years since being unburied noticed).

-- New Tricks: Although the entire purpose of the UCOS team is to investigate cold cases, they cover new ground in "A Death in the Family" when Stephen Fisher of MI5 asks them to investigate a murder that took place 160 years ago.
+- New Tricks: Although the entire purpose of the UCOS team is to investigate cold cases, they cover new ground in "A Death in the Family" when Stephen Fisher of MI5 asks them to investigate a murder that took place in 1851.

-- Cold Case: In "Torn", Lilly and her team investigate their oldest case yet, the murder of a woman who was killed in 1919.
-They soon learn that she may have been murdered because of her activism for woman rights.
+- In "Torn", Lilly and her team investigate their coldest case ever, the murder of a woman who was killed in 1919.
+They soon learn that she may have been murdered because of her activism for the women's vote.
 The only person from the original investigation still alive was a young child at the time.

 - Spanish criminologist Francisco Pérez Abellán investigated three magnicides from the 19th and early 20th century in the 2010s:

-- He found that Juan Prim (Spanish PM shot in an ambush in 1870) was strangled in his bed while he was recovering from the shooting, ruling that he was victim of a more elaborated conspiracy than commonly assumed.
+- He found that Juan Prim (Spanish PM shot in an ambush in 1870) was strangled in his bed while he was recovering from the shooting, concluding that he was victim of a more elaborate conspiracy than commonly believed.

-- He ruled that Mateo Morral, the Anarchist that tried to kill King Alfonso XIII during his wedding day in 1906, was murdered while in police custody and did not kill himself.
+- He ruled that Mateo Morral, the anarchist that tried to kill King Alfonso XIII during his wedding day in 1906, was murdered while in police custody and could not kill himself as historically recorded.